-Russian pelmeni (dumplings) is a savior for women making a quick dinner on busy days; something every poor student used to live off for at least a week at some point of his life; and what you’ll find in a freezer of every Russian bachelor.
+Pelmeni are the go-to dish for Russian women making a quick dinner on busy days; something every poor student lives off for at least a week at some point of his life; and what you’ll find in a freezer of every Russian bachelor.

-Russian pelmeni recipe might remind you of Chinese dumplings and Italian ravioli.
-Pelmeni are made of ground meat wrapped in unleavened dough and then boiled.
+Russian pelmeni recipe might remind you of Chinese dumplings and Italian ravioli as they are, too, made of ground meat wrapped in unleavened dough and boiled.

-- The best pelmeni are homemade, but nobody has time for that.
-Mostly, people make them at home for big celebrations like New Year.
-Otherwise we get a pack at the grocery store.
+- The best pelmeni are homemade, but nobody’s got time for that.
+Mostly, people make pelmeni at home for big celebrations like New Year.
+Otherwise, we get a pack at the grocery store.

 - Pelmeni are a must on New Year’s table.
-The whole family gathers on the evening of 30th of December to make hundreds of pelmeni while watching a Soviet comedy and chatting.
-Usually, it’s a factory-like process with, say, a father cutting out rounds of dough, while a mother and a grandma fill them up with meat and seal the edges (This is the role distribution in my family, with me at the end of the chain conveniently storing pelmeni in my tummy).
+The whole family gathers on the evening of the 30th of December to make hundreds of pelmeni while watching a Soviet comedy and chatting.
+Usually, it’s a factory-like process with, say, a father cutting out rounds of dough, while a mother and a grandma fill them up with meat and seal the edges.

 - Traditionally, the filling is made of three kinds of meat: beef, pork and lamb.
-Nowadays, though, you can find beef and pork mix, beef alone, or even ground chicken as filling.
-If the filling is anything else but meat (potato, cottage cheese, mushrooms, cherries) then you call it vareniki.
+Nowadays, though, you can find beef and pork mix, beef alone, and even ground chicken.
+If the filling is anything else, but meat (potato, cottage cheese, mushrooms, cherries), you call it vareniki.

 - The choice of sauce for pelmeni is as important and sacred as choosing your religion.
-There are mayo lovers (me included), mustard devotees, people who prefer their pelmeni with diluted vinegar, some like it with sour cream, others place a piece of butter on top or horseradish sauce on side.
-There are also weirdos who have it with ketchup (big no-no!)
+There are mayo lovers, mustard devotees, people who prefer their pelmeni with diluted vinegar, some like it with sour cream, others place a piece of butter on top (me! me!) or horseradish sauce on side.
+There are also weirdos who have it with ketchup (please, don’t be gross).